RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 "But you think she would call me?"
 There was only one conclusion she could come to after what she had seen tonight.
 "Did you two have a fight?"

 As suddenly as the conversation started, it stopped.
-The call ended and Brun was left with only questions.
+The call ended and Brun was left with only questions and confusion.
+Was Debug in danger, or were they just steering clear of Beth?

 ***

-Felicity woke with a start, the darkness clawing at her and the sensation of someone looking over her weighing on her mind.
+Felicity woke with a start, the darkness clawing at her and the sensation of someone looking down on her weighing on her mind.

 She tried to sit up, but she couldn't find the edge of the couch.